BoliviaOfficial Name: Plurinational State of Bolivia

 Entry, Exit & Visa Requirements

-If you plan to conduct business in Bolivia, you must apply for a separate visa.
+- If you plan to conduct business in Bolivia, you must apply for a separate visa.

-Arrival by Land: Some tourists arriving by land report that immigration officials did not place entry stamps in their passports, which may cause problems at checkpoints and upon departure.
-Make sure you get entry and exit stamps from the Bolivian authorities every time you enter or leave Bolivia.
+- Make sure you get entry and exit stamps from the Bolivian authorities every time you enter or leave Bolivia.